 Three years later, in 2010, in collaboration with CAZALAC, Ghent University and others, G-WADI organized a conference on Arid and Semi Arid Development through Water Augmentation (ASADWA).
 Rainfall-Runoff Water Harvesting and Fog harvesting had dedicated sessions, and related topics such as Aquifer Management and Recharge and Water Reuse were also covered.
 Ghent University has a website dedicated to the conference, including a link to the proceedings volume.

-In March 2017, UNESCO's Regional Office for Science and Technology, their Santiago office, CAZALAC and G-WADI held an International Seminar on Water Harvesting Techniques and Aquifer Recharge at the FAO building in Santiago, Chile.
+In March 2017, UNESCO's Regional Office for Science and Technology for LAC, their Santiago office, CAZALAC and G-WADI held an International Seminar on Water Harvesting Techniques and Aquifer Recharge at the FAO building in Santiago, Chile.
 Twenty-three case studies from Latin America and elsewhere, along with regional summaries, were presented.
 Most of the abstracts or presentations are available from CAZALAC here.

 Additional information on water harvesting, including concepts behind water harvesting, a proposed classification system, its suitability for various purposes, and additional case studies, may be found in "Water Harvesting – Guidelines to Good Practice” published in 2013 by WOCAT, in collaboration with several other organizations.